regen-network/regen-ledger/x/ecocredit/spec/06_tests.md

 WHEN - user tries to create a credit class
 THEN - transaction fails, credit class is NOT created

-If a user tries to create a credit class and the credit class includes a credit type on the list of approved credit types, then the transaction is successful and the credit class is created.
+If a user tries to create a credit class and the user provides a valid credit type (credit type is included in the list of approved credit types), then the transaction is successful and the credit class is created.

-GIVEN - credit type is on list of approved credit types WHEN - user tries to create a credit class
+GIVEN - user provides a valid credit type
+WHEN - user tries to create a credit class
 THEN - transaction is successful, credit class is created

-If a user tries to create a credit class and the credit class includes a credit type NOT on the list of approved credit types, then the transaction fails and the credit class is created.
+If a user tries to create a credit class and the user provide an invalid credit type (credit type is NOT included in the list of approved credit types), then the transaction fails and the credit class is NOT created.

-GIVEN - credit type is NOT on list of approved credit types WHEN - user tries to create a credit class
+GIVEN - user provides an invalid credit type
+WHEN - user tries to create a credit class
 THEN - transaction fails, credit class is NOT created